LilyDaytoy/OpenPVSG/README.md

 ├── environment.yml
 └── README.md
 ```
-Please run `unzip_and_extract.py` to unzip the files and extract frames from the videos, then you will have your `data` directory looks like this:
+Please run `unzip_and_extract.py` to unzip the files and extract frames from the videos.
+If you use `zip`, make sure to use `unzip -j xxx.zip` to remove junk paths.
+You should have your `data` directory looks like this:
 ```
 data
 ├── ego4d